Business Coach vs Lawyer

 A founder is negotiating an acquisition offer.

 The strategic question is whether the offer fits what the founder is trying to do and whether the structure is sound given what the business actually produces.
-That question belongs to a private advisor.
+That question belongs to a business coach.
 Once the direction is clear, the legal work of term sheets, reps, warranties, and closing mechanics belongs to a lawyer.
 The sequence matters.
 Legal work done before the strategic question is answered produces the correct document for the wrong situation.

 Who to choose when